fb pixel

 Unhealthy Gums

-• Are red and inflamed
+• They are red and inflamed

 • Feel sore to touch